matheuspaula19/intranet-sundell/README.md

 # Intranet Portal
-- Simple intranet portal developed for a technical course conclusion project using PHP and MySQL
+- Simple intranet portal developed for a technical course conclusion project using PHP and MySQL back in 2014